Redragon Horus K618: The Best Value Low-Profile Keyboard

 Trying out a new layout like Colemak or Dvorak can be a very interesting test and you may find that you like it for QWERTY.
 For those who are interested in keyboards or spend a lot of time typing, trying one out could definitely benefit you.
 Otherwise, for those who mostly game, check emails, or browse the web the QWERTY layout works perfectly fine, and transitioning may not be worth it.

-I have never felt the need to go back to QWERTY and even when I needed to go back to it at times when using different keyboards or computers, I found that I noticed a lot more flaws in the layout than before using Colemak.
+I have never felt the need to go back to QWERTY.
+Even when I needed to go back to it at times, like when using different keyboards or computers, I found that I noticed a lot more flaws in the layout than before using Colemak.

 Advertisements